 - a Mega 2560 processor board (Arduino clone).

 - a YEP 20A HV (2~12S) SBEC to power the servos.
 I removed the shrink wrap and remounted it in a 3D printed base, which required resoldering the power leads.
 The regulator was set to output 6 volts by placing the jumper in the appropriate spot.

 - a Logitech PS2 wireless controller and receiver.
 I carefully removed the receiver circuit board from its case using a Dremel cutting wheel and remounted it in a 3D printed base.
 The excellent ps2x_lib code library from Bill Porter was used in the software to interface with the PS2 receiver.
 Bill’s website has a page for troubleshooting issues if your PS2 doesn’t work right with your Arduino.
 I made a couple changes to the ps2x_lib library for it to work with my controller – see the bottom of this page for the modifications to see if they could help you in case you’re having trouble.

-- a 5000mAh 3S 20C LiPo battery from Hobby King.
+- a 5000mAh 3S 20C LiPo battery.
 I happened to have this pack on-hand, but the robot probably would work fine with a smaller mAh capacity and possibly a 2 cell 2S pack instead.
 If a 2S battery is used, some minor changes will need to be made to the battery voltage monitor in the code.